SanderGeraedts/Sanderg.nl/src/pages/en/posts/ikea-lack-enclosure-for-ender-3-v2.md

 lang: en
 dutchLink: /posts/ikea-lack-behuizing-voor-ender-3-v2
 description: >-
-  As I mentioned in a previous post, for a few months now I have a 3D printer, the Ender 3 v2.
-My printer doesn't have much in those months turned off (as can be seen from the spools of filament that have been run  through it...).
-  And although I am very happy with it, my printer has 2 major drawbacks. if First, it makes quite a lot of noise when printing.
-I already have some of this fixed by installing a quieter fan but still it's not nice to sit by it for a whole working day if it is busy with a long print (with headphones on it's doable, but I don't like the have a headset on all day).
+  As I mentioned in a previous post, I have had a 3D printer, the Ender 3 v2.
+My printer hasn't been off much in those months (shown by the rolls of filament that have been pushed through it...).
+And although I am very happy with it, my printer has 2 major drawbacks.
+First of all, it makes quite a lot of noise during printing.
+I have already partly solved this by installing a quieter fan, but it is still not nice to sit next to it for a whole working day when it's busy with a long print (with headphones on it's doable, but I don't like to have a headset on all day).

   The second problem is that it takes up quite a lot of space on my 2nd desk.
 We will tackle both problems in this post.
-publishDate: '2021-08-19'
+publishDate: 2022-02-27T21:36:35.128Z
-layout: '../../../layouts/blog-layout.astro'
+layout: ../../../layouts/blog-layout.astro
 ---
 As I mentioned in a previous post, I have had a 3D printer, the Ender 3 v2.
 My printer hasn't been off much in those months ([shown by the rolls of filament that have been pushed through it...](https://res.cloudinary.com/sandergnl/image/upload/c_scale,f_auto,q_auto/v1645963067/Spools-of-Filament.jpg)).
 And although I am very happy with it, my printer has 2 major drawbacks.
 First of all, it makes quite a lot of noise during printing.
-I have already partly solved this by installing a quieter fan, but it is still not nice to sit next to it for a whole working day when it's busy with a long print (with headphones on it is doable, but I like not have a headset on all day).
+I have already partly solved this by installing a quieter fan, but it is still not nice to sit next to it for a whole working day when it's busy with a long print (with headphones on it's doable, but I don't like to have a headset on all day).

 The second problem is that it takes up quite a lot of space on my 2nd desk.
 We will tackle both problems in this post.